rhystmills/rhystmills.github.io/docs/_posts/2026-09-12-can-ai-replace-software-engineers.markdown

 The AI agent can't be held accountable if it does something wrong.
 Part of the reason we have hierarchies in organisations is to assign responsibility and accountability.
 Does the CEO want to be accountable for the decisions the AI agent has made, decisions they don't understand?

 No – instead, the CEO will want to designate accountability to somebody else, an employee who can check some of what the AI agent is doing.
-Perhaps that person is doing quite high-level things, and not actually checking every line of code that the AI generates.
-But they do have some responsibilities:
+That person would have some responsibilities:

 - Understanding the business's requirements
 - Checking that the system meets those requirements

 How do we check that the system meets those requirements?

 For instance, let's say the CEO wants data to be available for 10 years.
 We can't wait 10 years to see if the data got deleted prematurely.
-We need some assurance now that the time-scale is enforced somewhere and will be honoured.
+We need some assurance <span class="wiggle mono">now</span> that the time-scale is enforced somewhere and will be honoured.

-The agent may assure us that the measure is in place –  but the enforcement ultimately lives in the code, so it might need to show us the value containing the data retention period.
+The agent may assure us that the measure is in place –  but the enforcement ultimately lives in the code, so the agent might need to show us the value containing the data retention period.
 In pseudocode, it might show us this:

 ```
 val dataRetentionPeriodYears = 10